3 Two weddings and a funeral

 – Berele: Yes, you must!

 – Beggar: Nu, if I must, you have to show me how.
-Come on, let’s see how a poor Jew like me could be happy!
+Come on, how could a poor Jew like me be happy?!

-– Berele: I will show you!
-Indeed, I will show you!
+– Berele: I’ll show you!
+Of course, I will show you!

 Make merry, pauper,